 - Angular, likable design with plentiful foliage spilling out from balconies.

 - Design continues inside and in rooms and corridors with angular walls, wooden frames, pastel colors and arched ceilings – a modern and intriguing Vietnamese design.

-- Most rooms face the river, but views will be severely affected by a Hilton Hotel, currently under construction in 2017 and 2018.
+- Most rooms face the river, but views are affected by a Hilton Hotel.
 Construction is noisy for guests, and once built will block views of the river.

 - Located in the interesting river precinct of cruises and riverside cafes, but walkable to District 1’s lovely bars and cafes.

 - Free afternoon high tea in their gorgeous cafe.

 - Rooftop pool is lined with wooden decking, has infinity-edges, glass walls lined with bougainvillea, and superb views (that will be affected by the Hilton).
 Breezy, with plenty of lounge chairs; bar and cabanas in the shallow end of the pool.

 - The gym is set even higher and offers probably the best gym views in the city.

 - Suites – More affordable than most; angular walls, pastel colors, dark wooden carved furniture, plenty of plants; lovely Vietnamese paintings on the wall; the outdoor Jacuzzi suffers from construction noise at the moment and the view will soon suffer from the Hilton; funky and likeable.

 - A good option for families, with 5 connecting rooms and a good location.
 The funky style and decor would impress and interest teenagers, perhaps.